 Sleeper Fish Houses

 Fishing out of a sleeper fish house is almost like ice camping.
 You are in a spacious and cozy fish house for 2-3 days with friends and / or loved ones.
 Regardless of the temps outside, inside the fish house is nice and balmy.
 Fish from your bunk bead or with slippers on if you would like.
 Good times to break up a long winter season.

 For more information, feel free to contact the Lake of the Woods Area Tourism Bureau or one of our many resorts/hotels/outfitters.

-To order additional information Click Here or call 1-800-382-FISH.
+To order additional information about Lake of the Woods, Click Here.

 You can download the official Minnesota Fishing Regulations on the Minnesota DNR web site.